choosebiruk/erpnext_quick_install/README.md

 Version 15 Compatibility is set to Ubuntu 22.04 LTS and above only.
 Other Distros or lower Ubuntu versions not supported for version 15 installation.
 Visit https://github.com/gavindsouza/awesome-frappe to learn about other apps you can install.

+Wherever your see [Site] replace it with your actual site.